Funding for the North East Region

-I head up the North East Venture Fund which is investing £27.0million into businesses across the region as part of a £120.0million initiative supported by the Regional Development Fund.
+I head up the North East Venture Fund which is investing £27.0million into businesses across the region as part of a £120.0million initiative supported by the European Regional Development Fund.
 My role is to manage the local investment team, provide input into our investment decisions, provide support and guidance to our portfolio and network in the market to identify target companies for investment.
 I also play a part in promoting the Mercia brand in the region.

 What sort of businesses are you looking to invest in, and are there any types of businesses that you can’t back?

 Mercia has a broad focus in the region.
 We’re looking for smart and ambitious entrepreneurs who have a clear growth strategy for their business.
 We’re looking for businesses that are addressing a specific market need with an innovative product or solution, in markets where we have built up experience and where we can add value.
 Most businesses could be eligible for venture funding so we encourage business owners to get in touch directly.
 If something isn’t a good fit for Mercia, we will be happy to try to introduce to other providers of finance which may be more suitable.